Working from home insurance

 Contents and equipment cover

 Even if you have home contents cover, this likely won't cover your business equipment.
-Our business contents insurance covers your business equipment, including portable devices, wherever you're working - including up to 90 days abroad each year.
+Our business contents insurance covers your business equipment, including portable devices, wherever you're working - in the UK or temporarily overseas.

 Employers' liability insurance

 A legal requirement for any business with employees, employers' liability insurance covers damage or injury to employees due to their work.
 We offer up to £10 million cover and automatically cover employees who work from home.

 Once you've completed a quote, you'll be able to view a summary of cover.
 Please always refer to your policy documents for full details around exclusions, terms and limits of your customised cover.

 The ypes of claims that may arise for a business working remotely are often similar to businesses working from commercial premises, though there are certain differences.
 So, here are a few examples of claims in a work-from-home scenario where the business could be liable.